ericfernandesferreira/audio/README.txt

 ---------------------------------------------------------------

-Pulseaudio Version: 7.1
+Pulseaudio already include
 Jack Version : 1.9.10
-FFMPEG Version: 2.8.2
+FFMPEG Version: 2.8.6

 This audio package is required to be installed before compiling environments desktops and also the are dependencies for programs like Audacious, VLC, Deadbeef, Mplayer, Qtractor among others.